 Andy Herbach is the author of the Eating & Drinking series of menu translators and restaurant guides, including Eating & Drinking in Italy , Eating & Drinking in Paris , and Eating & Drinking in Spain and Portugal .
 He is also the co-author of Wining & Dining in Paris and

 - Dining Guides

-- Europe Made Easy Guides: Amsterdam, Barcelona, Berlin, Europe, Nice and the French Riviera, Italy, Madrid, Oslo, Paris, and Provence
+- Europe Made Easy Guides: Amsterdam, Barcelona, Berlin, Europe, Nice and the French Riviera, Italy, Madrid, Oslo, Paris, Provence, and Wales

 - Southern California: Palm Springs Made Easy, San Diego Made Easy, and The Amazing California Desert

 - Italy Made Easy